bamos/bamos.github.io/_includes/cv.md

 <b>Meta</b> in NYC
 and study foundational topics in <b>machine learning</b> and
 <b>optimization</b>, recently involving
-reinforcement learning, control, optimal transport, and geometry.
+reinforcement learning, control, transport, flows, and diffusion.
 My research is on learning systems that understand and interact with our world and focuses on integrating structural information and domain knowledge into these systems to represent non-trivial reasoning operations.